nikosuenderhauf/cayman/object-detection.md

 We maintain two evaluation servers on [Codalab](http://www.codalab.org):
    * An [**ongoing evaluation**](https://competitions.codalab.org/competitions/20595) server with a public leaderboard that remains open year-round and can be used to benchmark your algorithm, e.g. for paper submissions.
 It contains a validation dataset, and a test-dev dataset.
-   * A [**competition evaluation**](https://competitions.codalab.org/competitions/20597) server that will only be available before competitions we organise at major computer vision and robotics conferences. **Currently OPEN!
-ECCV 2020 Challenge**
+   * A [**competition evaluation**](https://competitions.codalab.org/competitions/20597) server that will only be available before competitions we organise at major computer vision and robotics conferences.

 ### Ongoing Evaluation Server